pirainogi/comp_sci/Javascript/Trivia.md

 * mechanism for containing state
 * created whenever a function accesses a variable defined outside the immediate function scope
   * define a function within a function and expose the inner scope (by returning or passing it into another function)
-  * can access variables in it's own scope, variables in the enclosing scope, and global variabels
+  * can access variables in it's own scope, variables in the enclosing scope, and global variables
   * variables inside will be available even after the outer function has finished running
 * data privacy